 18 modules, 12+ hours plus many assignments that work towards a first draft of your very own ToC

-Combination of strong didactic principles and elements that make learning fun
+Combination of strong didactic principles and visual elements that make learning fun

+Do you want to learn how to set up a Theory of Change workshop or how to use Theory of Change for Monitoring & Evaluation?
 Are you ready to take impact management to the next level with the help of Theory of Change?
-We offer you the premier online course to learn everything about this approach.
+Then enroll now in our one-of-a-kind online course and learn all this and more!

 Who is this course for?